 By mapping out your content strategy in a matrix, you can quickly identify any gaps or areas where you may need to create more content.
 This can help you prioritise your content creation efforts and ensure that you have a well-rounded content strategy that covers all of your key topics and themes.

 How do you create a content matrix?

-There are a lot of steps to make a content matrix, but it is a task that produces great results for your business.
+Although it might seem like effort, especially for a smaller business, it could produce great results.
 That’s why larger marketing departments, or those companies looking to grow, could especially benefit from a content matrix.

-This useful tool can streamline the efficiency of your sales funnel and increase your conversions.
-That means more sales and more profits, so it’s not a task you should skip.
+This useful tool could streamline the efficiency of your sales funnel and increase your conversions.
+That could mean more sales and more profits, so think twice before you overlook it.

 Header image: Campaign Creators